 What is BlackRemote?

 BlackRemote is the name of a remote access/administration tool (RAT).
 This software can be purchased by anyone from its download website.
-It allows its users to control other computers that have it installed on them remotely.
-Unfortunately, this tool is often used by various cyber criminals, because not only RATs are popular amongst these people, but BlackRemote's developer is also promoting this RAT in various hacker forums.
-Cyber criminals try to trick people into installing such software so they could steal personal, sensitive information and perform various tasks that could help them to generate revenue.
-Either way, we strongly recommend to uninstall BlackRemote as soon as possible.
+It allows users to control other computers (that have the RAT installed) remotely.
+Unfortunately, this tool is often used by various cyber criminals.
+RATs are popular amongst these people, and BlackRemote's developer also promote this RAT on various hacker forums.
+Cyber criminals try to trick people into installing the software so that they can steal personal, sensitive information and perform various tasks to enable them to generate revenue.
+In any case, we strongly recommend that you uninstall BlackRemote immediately.

-BlackRemote is a powerful tool that can be used to record screen, record videos using a webcam of a infected computer, upload and download various files, log keystrokes, stop and launch various services, manage processes, edit registry, record audio using computer's microphone, enable a chat session, shut down, log off or restart system, create messages in pop-up windows, download and execute files downloaded through URLs, steal saved passwords, open various websites, access clipboard, manage startup items, perform tasks through Shell, check installed software and edit hosts file.
-Cyber criminals could use BlackRemote to download and install various malware, for example, ransomware.
-Simply said, this RAT could be used to spread malicious programs that may be designed to steal information, encrypt files, and so on.
-Another powerful feature is a keystroke logger.
+BlackRemote is a powerful tool that can be used to capture the screen, record videos using the webcam of an infected computer, upload and download various files, log keystrokes, stop and launch various services, manage processes, edit the registry, record audio using the computer microphone, enable a chat session, shut down, log off or restart the system, create messages in pop-up windows, download and execute files downloaded through URLs, steal saved passwords, open various websites, access the clipboard, manage startup items, perform tasks through Shell commands, check installed software, and edit the hosts file.
+Cyber criminals can use BlackRemote to download and install malware.
+For example, ransomware.
+In summary, this RAT can be used to proliferate malicious programs, which might be designed to steal information, encrypt files, and so on.
+Another powerful feature is the keystroke logger.
 Typically, cyber criminals use it to steal various credentials (logins, passwords) and other sensitive details.
-This feature allows them to record keys that are being pressed using a keyboard.
-Furthermore, BlackRemote can be used to record passwords that are saved on a computers, browsers, email clients, and other applications.
-They could be used to steal accounts, stolen accounts might be misused to make fraudulent purchases, transactions, spread malware, send spam, etc. All data that is saved on a clipboard can be stolen too.
-As we mentioned above, BlackRemote can manage startup items.
-It means that cyber criminals could add, remove, modify a list of programs that run on system startup.
-By being able to edit hosts file cyber criminals could prevent victims from accessing various websites, redirect, block IP addresses, and so on.
-This RAT can be used to perform other tasks too, either way, it can be used to cause a lot of problems, for this reason BlackRemote must be uninstalled immediately.
+This feature allows them to record keys pressed on the keyboard.
+Furthermore, BlackRemote can be used to record passwords that are saved on computers, browsers, email clients, and other applications.
+They might be employed to steal accounts, which are then misused to make fraudulent purchases, transactions, proliferate malware, send spam, etc. All data saved to the clipboard can be stolen.
+BlackRemote can also manage startup items, and thus cyber criminals can add, remove, and modify the list of programs that run on system startup.
+By having the capability to edit the hosts file, cyber criminals can prevent victims from accessing various websites, cause redirects, block IP addresses, and so on.
+This RAT can be used to perform other tasks, thus causing many problems.
+For these reasons, BlackRemote must be uninstalled immediately.

 |Name||BlackRemote remote access trojan|